 “Our graduates will be able to compete for those in–demand jobs.
 These fields offer opportunities here in Houston, across the U.S. and around the world,” said Ibarra.

-“The goal is to keep Blanson CTE High School at the cutting edge of education and to ensure that the education we deliver to our students gives them the competitive advantage that they need to succeed in today‘s rapidly changing economy.
+“The goal is to keep Blanson CTE High School at the cutting edge of education,” said Blanson.
+“We want to ensure that the education we deliver to our students gives them the competitive advantage that they need to succeed in today‘s rapidly changing economy.

-“Know that when you leave with your high school diploma, you will also leave knowing you possess the 21st century skills that will make you immediately marketable, immediately employable, and immediately desirable to college admissions officers and industry professionals alike.”
+“When Blanson CTEHS graduates leave with their high school diplomas, licenses, certifications and college credits under their belts, they will possess the skills to make them marketable, employable, and desirable to college admissions officers and industry professionals alike.”

 Director of Written Communication & Spanish Media